SenseStageTeam/sensestage_documentation/_sensestage-v1/basic-features-of-the-firmware.md

 ## Configuration

-Configuration is currently done through the XML configuration file (see [documentation on the Python hive client](http://127.0.0.1:4000/sensestage-v1/configuration-filecreating-a-configuration-file-for-pydonhive)) or [interactively via OSC](assigning-a-minibee-configuration-via-osc).
+Configuration is currently done through the XML configuration file (see [documentation on the hive client](configuration-file)) or [interactively via OSC](assigning-a-minibee-configuration-via-osc).

 ## What happens during the wireless configuration